This post may contain affiliate links. Please read our disclosure policy.

 Can I make vegan butter pecan granola?

-Absolutely, this butter pecan granola recipe doubles exceptionally well.
-If you want to make a larger batch, just double the quantities of all the ingredients.
-However, you might need to use two baking sheets to ensure the granola spreads out evenly for optimal crispiness.
+Absolutely, this butter pecan granola recipe doubles well.
+If you want to make a larger batch, just double the ingredient amounts.
+You might need to use two baking sheets to ensure the granola spreads out evenly for optimal crispiness.

 Why is my granola not crispy?